 Ruth Carden

-Ruth Carden is in her final year studying Naturopathic medicine at the National University of Natural Medicine, where she also educates the students about H&A products.
+When we first interviewed Ruth Carden, she was in her final year studying Naturopathic medicine at the National University of Natural Medicine, where she also educated fellow students about H&A products.
 She created that job for herself when she asked David if she could share H&A’s “amazing quality, sustainability and expert formulations, which are some of the best I’ve seen on the market” with her fellow students.
+Ruth has since graduated and is a Naturopathic Physician at The Center for Natural Medicine in Portland, OR.

 How did your path lead from getting a BA in Sociology from Gordon College to studying naturopathic medicine at the National University of Natural Medicine?